modcomlearning/web/README.md

 ```
 In addtion, we now return the detergents and smartphones all together to the template, Now Lets go to **home.html** and bind detergents.

-Below is how we bind detergents in home.html , its basicaly similar to smartphones, we add a new section and add the specific classes the loop every item in the detergents(Line 498) variable returned.
+Below is how we bind detergents in home.html , its basicaly similar to smartphones, we add a new section and add the specific classes the loop every item in the detergents variable returned.
 ```
     <h2>Detergents</h2>
         <section class="slider p-4">